Article updated: October 21, 2021

 Overview of Analytics

-Depending on your subscription type, Analytics may include the following four types of information:
+Depending on your subscription type, Analytics may include the following:

 - My reports - Generate customizable and shareable reports geared to your organization.
 You can display mixed overview reports and customizable reports for Facebook, Instagram, LinkedIn, and Twitter.